The Center For Hyperhidrosis

 - Higher percentages in certain geographic regions (Taiwan, Philippines, etc).

-- Hyperhidrosis can negatively affect people both socially and functionally in their daily lives.
+- Hyperhidrosis can negatively affect people both socially and functionally.

-- Historically doctors have underestimated and or misunderstood the significant impact hyperhidrosis has on patient’s lives.
+- Historically doctors have underestimated and or misunderstood hyperhidrosis.

 - Continual advancements are being made in both medical technology and techniques.

 - Conservative treatments in various centers have limited success rates.